PepsiCo: Frito-Lay North America

 Frito-Lay North America, the result of a merger in 1961 between the Frito Company and the H.W.
 Lay Company, produces the top-selling line of snack foods in the U.S. Its main brands in the U.S., Canada, and Mexico include Lay's and Ruffles potato chips; Doritos tortilla chips; Tostitos tortilla chips and dips; Cheetos cheese flavored snacks; Fritos corn chips; Rold Gold pretzels; Sun Chips; and Cracker Jack popcorn.
 Products made by this division are sold to independent distributors and retailers, and are transported from Frito-Lay's manufacturing plants to distribution centers, principally in vehicles owned and operated by the company.

 The division contributed 23 percent of PepsiCo's net revenue in 2015.
 Until November 2009, Christopher Furman, President of Ventura Foods Inc., occupied the position of Food Services CEO.

+In the second half of 2023, Frito-Lay, as part of the PepsiCo Positive initiative, will ship more than 700 electric vehicles (EV) to the US.
+The company predicts that this measure will reduce greenhouse gas emissions by 7,000 metric tons.
+Previous measures from the company were: order 100 Tesla Semi trucks, 30 of which have already been received, 40 Ford eTransits trucks for the Dallas - Fort Worth area, as well as the use of renewable energy storage, electric yard tractors BYD, Tesla semitrailers and Peterbilt electric trucks at a factory in Modesto, California.

 Quaker Foods North America

 Quaker Foods North America, created following PepsiCo's acquisition of the Quaker Oats Company in 2001, manufactures, markets, and sells Quaker Oatmeal, Rice-A-Roni, Cap'n Crunch, and Life cereals, as well as Near East side dishes within North America.
-This division also owns and produces the Pearl Milling Company brand, which as of 2009 was the top selling line of syrups and pancake mixes within this region.
+This division also owns and produces the Pearl Milling Company brand, which as of 2009 was the top-selling line of syrups and pancake mixes within this region.

-Sabritas and Gamesa are two of PepsiCo's food and snack business lines headquartered in Mexico, and they were acquired by PepsiCo in 1966 and 1990, respectively.
+Sabritas and Gamesa are two of PepsiCo's food business lines headquartered in Mexico; they were acquired in 1966 and 1990, respectively.
 Sabritas markets Frito-Lay products in Mexico, including local brands such as Poffets, Rancheritos, Crujitos, and Sabritones.
 Gamesa is the largest manufacturer of cookies in Mexico, distributing brands such as Emperador, Arcoiris and Marías Gamesa.

 The division contributed 4 percent of PepsiCo's net revenues in 2015.